mplette/Parallels-DaaS/README.md

 Parallels DaaS is a cloud-native, Desktop-as-a-Service (DaaS) solution that offers users secure, instant access to their virtual applications and desktops.

+> [!CAUTION]
+> These scripts are not required anymore to Deploy Parallels DaaS.
+Please refer to the Parallels DaaS Admin guide for more information.

 ## Features

 - Quick, easy onboarding and management